-Whilst acknowledging and celebrating the physical and historical context of the place, the building aims to create its own distinctive identity and unique architecture that represents the SKA organisation and the science behind the SKA project.
-The proposed design takes inspiration from the radio waves that are at the heart of the SKA’s work while embracing its natural environment, playing on the contrast between the cutting edge science taking place within the building and the rural life taking place around it.
+Whilst acknowledging and celebrating the physical and historical context of the place, the building aims to create its own distinctive identity and unique architecture that represents the SKA and the science behind the project.
+The design takes inspiration from the radio waves that are at the heart of the SKA’s work while embracing its natural environment, playing on the contrast between the cutting edge science taking place within the building and the rural life taking place around it.

 - HASSELL Architect, Lead Designer

 - Buro Four Client Project Manager and NEC Project Manager

 - WYG Structural & Civil Engineer, Highways, BREEAM, Ecology, SI